contrivancecompanychicago/cosine-game-forum-harlowe/README.md

     * Using this syntax, you can supply numbers as 1-indexed indices to arrays and strings.
 So, `"Red"'s $i`, where `$i` is 1, would be the same as `"Red"'s 1st`.
 Note, however, that if `$i` was the string `"1st"`, it would also work too - but not if it was just the string `"1"`.
  * Links and buttons in compiled stories should now be accessible via the keyboard's Tab and Enter keys. `<tw-link>`, `<tw-icon>` and other clickable elements now have a tabindex attribute, and Harlowe sets up an event handler that allows them to behave as if clicked when the Enter key is pressed.
  * Added 'error explanations', curt sentences which crudely explain the type of error it is, which are visible as fold-downs on each error message.
- * TwineScript now supports single trailing commas in macro calls. `(a: 1, 2,)` is treated the same as `(a: 1,2)`.
+ * Harlowe now supports single trailing commas in macro calls. `(a: 1, 2,)` is treated the same as `(a: 1,2)`.
 This is in keeping with JS, which allows trailing commas in array and object literals (but not calls, currently).
  * Added `of` property indexing as a counterpart to possessive(`x's y`) indexing.
     * Now, you can alternatively write `last of $a` instead of `$a's last`, or `passages of $style` instead of `$style's passages`.
 This is intended to provide a little more flexibility in phrasing/naming collection variables - although whether it succeeds is in question.
     * This syntax should also work with computed indexing (`(1 + 2) of $a`) and `it` indexing (`1st of it`).